elastic/integrations/packages/sublime_security/docs/README.md

 # Sublime Security

 Sublime Security is a programmable, AI-powered, cloud email security platform for Microsoft 365 and Google Workspace environments.
-It is used to block email attacks such as phishing, BEC, malware, threat hunt and auto-triage user reports.
+It is used to block email attacks such as phishing, BEC, malware, threat hunt, and auto-triage user reports.

 The Sublime Security integration collects data for Audit, Email Message(MDM Schema) and Message Event logs using REST API and AWS-S3 or AWS-SQS: